lijp16/lijp16/README.md

 - 👋 Hi, I’m @lijp16
-- 👀 I’m interested in gis
+- 👀 I’m interested in GIS,RS
-- 🌱 I’m currently learning GEE
+- 🌱 I’m currently learning Pytorch
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me :lijunpeng16@gmail.com

 <!---
 lijp16/lijp16 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.